consoledotdev/home/content/podcast/s01e06-appsmith-retool.md

 ---
-title: Code search, dev flow & testing (Appsmith & Retool)
+title: Open source vs commercial (Appsmith & Retool)
 who: David Mytton & Jean Yang
 what:
   "Episode 6 of the Console DevTools Podcast, a devtools discussion with David